NIVANorge/Mobius2/docs/mobius2docs/declaration_format.md

 	water : quantity
 ) {
 """
-A description of the module
+A description of the module.
+It does
+* Compute A.
+* Some other things
+* etc.
 """

 	par_group("Soil hydrology", soil) {